fz172/fanfly/_posts/2024-01-13-hs-cleco-spar.md

 inserting clecos.
 Previous I was using the cleco as a guiding rod to align the holes, but I don't think I should rely on that going forward.
 So I visually aligned the holes this time besides relying on clecos.

-In one particular part, I believe it was the inner most rib (`HS-RIB-005-X-A-0`), 5 layers of sheet metal needed to line up prefectly.
+In one particular part, I believe it was the inner most rib (`HS-RIB-005-X-A-0`), 5 layers of sheet metal needed to line up perfectly.
 I just couldn't do that.
 The rivet could not feed through no matter how many times I re-clecoed the parts.
 I switched to a different way later - I took a rivet and used it as a guide to line up the holes, then I put the cleco to fix the position.
 This actually worked.
 I was able to put through rivets without match drilling.